 The Chicago Blockchain Center was founded to connect the Illinois blockchain community.
 Bloq co-founder Matthew Roszak launched the center in partnership with the State of Illinois.
 The organization offers coworking opportunities for emerging startups and also hosts talks and lectures from industry leaders.
 The center is based out of WeWork Kinzie and is located next to Currency, FinTEx’s innovation center.

-Built on the Ethereum blockchain, CFX Market’s platform is a secondary market for “alternative assets.”
+Leveraging the Ethereum blockchain, CFX Market’s platform is a secondary market for “alternative assets.”
 These assets include investment stakes in large-scale commercial real estate projects and business development companies.
 The startup takes a 2.5 percent transaction fee from each sale.
 CFX Markets recently secured $2.2 million in funding in a round led by West Loop Ventures.